cmcgerty/Sofar2mqtt/README.md

 # Troubleshooting

 Nothing on the OLED screen?
 Make sure you solder all the pins on the ESP8266, not just those with wires attached.
 No communication with the inverter?
 Make sure the slave IDs match.
 Sofar2mqtt assumes slave ID 1 by default.
 You can change this around line 93 or in the inverter user interface.
-But my must be the same.
+But they must be the same.

 Here's what the various things on the OLED screen tell you:

-Line 1 is just the project name, nothing else.
+Line 1 is the device name, nothing else.
 Line 2 will display "Connecting" during start up and lines 3 and 4 will show WIFI and MQTT getting connected.
 Line 2 also has a dot that slowly flashes, once every few seconds.
 This is when a heartbeat message is being sent to the inverter.
 If a message is read from the inverter that fails the CRC checksum, line 3 will display "CRC-FAULT".
 This could be caused by a loose or bad RS485 wire or by unsupported features.
+A few of these is normal, a lot could indicate a problem.
 If no response is received to a heartbeat message, lines 3 and 4 show "RS485 ERROR".
 This could be caused by disconnected or reversed RS485 wires.
-During start-up, line 4 shows the Sofar2MQTT software version.
+During start-up, line 4 shows the Sofar2mqtt software version.
 Check that you have the latest version at https://github.com/cmcgerty/Sofar2MQTT
 In normal operation, line 2 shows "Online" which indicates that both WIFI and MQTT are still connected.
 In normal operation, line 3 shows the inverter run state, Standby, Charging, Discharging etc.
-In normal operation, line 4 shows the power in W in or out of the batteries when charging or discharging.
+In normal operation, line 4 shows the power in Watts in or out of the batteries when charging or discharging.